 To add to that, poor weather conditions reduce your safety and enjoyment.
 Do you really want to be exposed to the elements, trying to pilot a drone when a thunderstorm is raging above you?
 I think most of us would say, definitely not!

 With all this in mind, you can see why it is imperative to look at weather conditions beforehand.
-Check the local forecast for the area you wish to operate in – is it suitable for drone photography on your scheduled flight time and date?
+Check the local forecast for the area you wish to operate in – is it suitable to fly a drone on your scheduled flight time and date?
 If your answer is leaning towards no, plan for another outing on a better day.

 2. Check the UAV Forecast